DilshaMujeeb/REELKING_MERGE_DOCS/README.md

 Real-time Communication Endpoints: Facilitates real-time messaging and notifications through WebSocket-based endpoints powered by Socket.IO, allowing users to engage in instant communication and receive updates in real-time.

+## Socket.IO Repository
+- Link to the Socket.IO repository: [Socket.IO Repository](https://github.com/DilshaMujeeb/Social_Media_socket.io)
+The Socket.IO repository houses the server-side implementation for real-time communication in the ReelKing application.
+It provides the infrastructure for enabling instant messaging, notifications, and other real-time features through WebSocket-based endpoints.

 ## Setup Instructions